April 2020: Devon & Severn IFCA proposals for recreational bag limits.

 Marine Management Organisation (MMO) South Marine Plan.

 The MMO has overall responsibility for activity & development projects in the marine environment.
-It is busy compiling a marine planning guidance document for the south coast area.
-In October 2013, Alan attended a local MMO workshop on the initial evidence base for this & he has responded to invitations for comments by pointing out a number of shortcomings in the evidence base relating to angling activity.
+In 2013, it was busy compiling a marine planning guidance document for the south coast area.
+In October 2013, Alan attended a local MMO workshop on the initial evidence base for this & he responded to invitations for comments by pointing out a number of shortcomings in the evidence base relating to angling activity.

 In July 2014 the MMO ran a series of further workshops to discuss an implementation document for the plan.
 David Mitchell (AT National Marine Campaigns Manager) attended one workshop & Alan attended another.
-Both pressed the point that recreational sea angling contributes more to the national economy than commercial fishing and should, in consequence, be given at least equal treatment to that afforded to the commercial fishing sector.
-This does not appear to be the case at present.
+Both pressed the point that recreational sea angling contributes more to the national economy than commercial fishing and should, in consequence, be given at least equal treatment to that afforded to the commercial fishing sector rather than the existing situation where the commercial sector demands seemed to take precedence.

 As a result of strong comments forwarded to the MMO by Alan, both he & Tony were invited to have a face to face meeting with a locally based MMO officer.
 This meeting took place in August 2014 at Tony's clubhouse.
 This enabled Alan & Tony to prime the MMO officer with a number of issues they would like to be addressed.

 Alan was able to get areas of importance to anglers incorporated into the data base for the South Marine Plan which reached its final consultation stage in early 2017.
-Once adopted it will have the force of law & any proposals for licences to carry out work in the local marine area will have to take into consideration any impact on angling in the areas indicated.
+As of 2019 it gained the force of law & any proposals for licences to carry out work in the local marine area have to take into consideration any impact on angling in the areas indicated.

 For general information about the work of the elected Isle of Wight marine committee representatives please click on the "OUR WORK" button in the main menu bar.